Estimate Time6 min

 In fact, the tax rate of a particular state can have a major impact on your after-tax income and can contribute significantly to costs.
 Simply put, states with higher individual tax rates may reduce your income more dramatically than states with lower tax rates and states with no income taxes.

 Of course, state income taxes are not the only force driving people from one region to another.
-But if you are considering relocating, understanding how state income taxes can impact the money that ends up in your pocket—or portfolio—after taxes is key to making your hard-earned money go farther.
+But if you are considering relocating, understanding how state income taxes can impact the money that ends up in your pocket—or portfolio—after taxes is key to making your hard-earned money go further.

 Fidelity Viewpoints